Zubax/ampdrive_ad0510/README.md

 ## VSI Configuration

-All Komars are configured with the following VSI parameters by default.
+All Komars with Telega v1 (Cyphal) are configured with the following VSI parameters by default.

 ```
 sys.golden:               sys. vsi.